nonara/ts-patch/README.md

 ### Transforming Program

 There are some cases where a transformer isn't enough.
-Several examples of are if you want to:
+Several examples are if you want to:

 - TypeCheck code after it's been transformed
 - Add or remove emit files during transformation